nicolasdilley/gomela-ase21/README.md

 ## Step 1 : Understanding and using Gomela

-Gomela is a full-scale verification tool that verifies message passing concurrency in Go programs.
-Gomela takes either the name of a Go's github project or a list of Go files as input and generates Promela models.
-These models are then fed to SPIN to verify that the models are free of deadlocks.
+Gomela is a verification tool that verifies the concurrent aspect of Go programs.
+Gomela takes either the name of a GitHub project or a list of Go files as input and generates Promela models.
+These models are then fed to SPIN to verify that the models are free of errors such as deadlocks etc.
-Gomela also offers the ability to the user to give bounds to the statically unknown communication-related parameters in the models to improve the accuracy of the verification.
+Gomela lets users give values to the statically unknown concurrency parameters in the models to improve the accuracy of the verification.
 These parameters are the variables in the program that affects the number of goroutines or the size of channels in the Go program.

-### Hello world example
+### Hello World example

-To start of we are going to verify a simple concurrent hello world example.
+We are going to verify a simple concurrent Hello World program.

-The docker image also contains a webserver that is accessible via the address
+Reminder: The docker image also contains a webserver that is accessible via the address
 ```0.0.0.0:8000``` in your browser.
 This will make it easy to download file
-from the image on your own computer.
+from the container on your own computer.

 Here is the code of the example: